-4. Avoid falling in or around your home by using a step stool with a grab bar, placing safety gates at the top and bottom of stairs, and using non-slip mats in the shower and bathtub.
+4. Avoid falling in or around your home by using a step stool with a grab bar, placing safety gates at the top and bottom of stairs, and using non-slip mats in the shower or bathtub.

 FACT: 35% of brain injuries are caused by falls, the leading cause of brain injuries among the elderly.

 5. Install window guards to prevent children from falling out of windows.

 FACT: Nearly 15,000 children are injured and 15-20 children are killed each year in the U.S. due to falls from windows.

 6. Be sure that playground surfaces are made of shock-absorbing material such as wood chips or sand, not dirt or grass.